-At the most fundamental level, re-branding is a concerted effort to innovate.
+At the most fundamental level, rebranding is a concerted effort to innovate.
 It means the organization has realized it must do something in a new way.
 That is a vulnerable place to be.
 A company ready to rebrand needs to think carefully about how ready they are to re-invent themselves.
 Innovation requires an honest look at what is to clearly see what can be.
 It is not easy.
 It is not fun.

 So how do you know you are ready to innovate through the rebranding process?

 Find the Real Story.
 Willingly abandon your story and perspective to see the impact of your product, service or idea.
 Clearly and painstakingly look at what the early customers and friendly advisors were really saying.
-This is the time to look at the nuances and messages buried in what people were really saying.
-It is an exercise is listening with the intent of finding the common emotional connection that you can fulfill.
+This is the time to look at the nuances and messages buried in what people were saying.
+It is an exercise in listening with the intent of finding the common emotional connection that you can fulfill.

 Seek the Small Change.
 Innovation isn’t about making a huge change.
 It comes from making a new connection that potentially can have a big impact.
 It is often small and previously overlooked.
 It can be disguised as anything — a tweak to the positioning, a slightly different customer experience, razor focus on a thing you do better than anyone else, a new onboarding process, a refined value proposition or discovering the best customer was the person next to the guy you were selling to.

 Innovation is not something that happens naturally within organizations.
 It is a mindset backed by the willingness to go through a process that will make room for it.
 Creativity and innovation are a result of hard work.
-It is not always easy but it always yields great results.
+It is not always easy, but it always yields great results.

 Image source: Creative Commons